Duluth and Northeastern 28

-Duluth and Northeastern 28 (also known as Duluth, Missabe and Iron Range 332) is a preserved C3 class "Consolidation" type steam locomotive, built in 1906 by the Pittsburgh Works of the American Locomotive Company (ALCO) in Pittsburgh, Pennsylvania.
+Duluth and Northeastern 28 (also known as Duluth, Missabe and Iron Range 332) is a preserved C3 class "Consolidation" type steam locomotive, built in 1906 by the Pittsburg Works of the American Locomotive Company (ALCO) in Pittsburgh, Pennsylvania.
 It was restored to operating condition by the Lake Superior Railroad Museum and now operates in excursion service on the North Shore Scenic Railroad.

 History

 Revenue service

-The locomotive was built for the Duluth, Missabe, and Northern Railway as number 332; one of 32 locomotives of the C3 class built between 1905 and 1907.
-In 1937 it passed to the Duluth, Missabe, and Iron Range Railway on the merger of the DM&N with the Duluth and Iron Range Rail Road.
-In 1955 locomotives 332 and 348 (also a C3) were sold to the Duluth and Northeastern Railroad and renumbered 28 and 27 respectively.
+The locomotive was built in 1906 by the American Locomotive Company's (ALCO) Pittsburg Works for the Duluth, Missabe, and Northern Railway (DM&N) as number 332; one of 32 locomotives of the C3 class built between 1905 and 1907.
+(Note: The location was known as Pittsburg Works at the time these locomotives were built from 1891 till 1911.)
+In 1937 it passed to the Duluth, Missabe, and Iron Range Railway on the merger of the DM&N with the Duluth and Iron Range Rail Road (DMIR).
+In 1955 locomotives 332 and 348 (also a C3) were sold to the Duluth and Northeastern Railroad (DNE) and renumbered 28 and 27 respectively.

 No. 28 saw regular service on the D&NE between Cloquet, Saginaw, and Duluth, Minnesota.
 It was one of only five remaining steam locomotives for the D&NE by 1964, when dieselization was eliminating the use of steam.
 D&NE retained No. 28 and used it for only special excursions until 1965.
 It was then put in storage in Cloquet.